 Humane Investigator needed to assist with animal rescues, investigations and enforcement of animal laws.
 Must be compassionate towards animals, self-motivated and excellent in working with a broad spectrum of people on responsible pet ownership and animal issues in the community.
 Excellent communication and computer skills, meticulous report writing and documentation.
 Experience with animals a plus.
 Must be available for day, night, and weekend shifts in high-paced environments and able to qualify for HPD deputization.
 Valid driver license and a clean driving record required.
 Email resumes to firstname.lastname@example.org

 Community Relations Internship

 Gain valuable field experience in a variety of Community Relations departments, including Education, Public Relations, Advocacy, Journalism, Event Planning and Administration.
-Interns can learn and grow in an exciting environment while also reaching out into the community where they can learn from firsthand experience.
 Must love people as much as animals and be comfortable with computer and phone work.
 Email resume to email@example.com.
 Must be available for an in-person interview.
 This is an unpaid internship.
 Check out our blog published by our interns.